 Safety tips for a fun and safe Halloween.

-Important points families should consider prior to allowing their children to be unsupervised at home.
+Important points families should consider before allowing their children to stay home alone.

 Knowing My Rules for Safety